abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 ```

 SwiftGen supports using a config file named `swiftgen.yml` and this example implementation of the extension assumes a convention that it is located in the package directory.
+A different implementation of the extension might assume a per-target convention, or a combination of the two.

 The package manifest has a dependency on the SwiftGen package, which vends an extension that the client package can use for any of its targets by referencing it by name in the package manifest: